timboettiger/action-replay-mk-iii/preservaction-deadc0de.md

 ### What if?

-What if they aren't memory areas, registers, or interrupts at all?
+Let's take a look at the initial mentoned description by Datel itself: "It enables you to rewrite whole sections of the game".
+In other words it have to be scripting of some kind.
 What if Action Replay DEADC0DE is a binary code sequence encoded in hex?
-Yeah, bingo!
-Suddenly, everything made sense:
+Now everything make sense:

 1. Structure of the Data:
    - The data is formatted in a way typical of machine or assembly code.
 They consist of hexadecimal numbers that could represent sequential instructions and operands.